IITH-Compilers/ml-llvm-project/README.md

 mkdir build
 cd build
 ```
-After moving to the build directory, we'll use CMake to generate our build files and directories
+After moving to the build directory, we'll use CMake to generate our build files and directories.
+Here we are using Makefiles, you may choose any generator of your choice.

 ```bash
 cmake -G "Unix Makefiles" -S ../llvm -B . \